bhoffman0/CSAwesome2/README_PRETEXT.md

 Other than those changes, the main thing I did here was add several files:

-  - Makefile: a GNU makefile for running various parts of the conversion.
+  - `Makefile`: a GNU makefile for running various parts of the conversion.
 You'll need to set the `R2P` variable to the location of your local copy of the `Runestone2PreTeXt` repo.

-  - fix-source.pl: A perl script that patches various things in the .rst files that caused problems Some of those changes, like fixing unescaped & and < in embedded HTML should perhaps be committed to the source.
+  - `fix-source.pl`: A perl script that patches various things in the .rst files that caused problems Some of those changes, like fixing unescaped & and < in embedded HTML should perhaps be committed to the source.

-  - fix-xml.pl: A perl script to fix the first batch of XML generated with sphinx, to make it actually valid XML.
+  - `fix-xml.pl`: A perl script to fix the first batch of XML generated with sphinx, to make it actually valid XML.
 Some of the bits in here, as one of the comments mentions, may no-longer be necessary as some of my fixes to the Runestone scripts may now cover them.

-  - fix-ptx.pl: A perl script that patches up a few xrefs in the generated ptx.
+  - `fix-ptx.pl`: A perl script that patches up a few xrefs in the generated ptx.

-  - post-1.xsl and post-2.xsl: two XSLT stylesheets that are run by the `Makefile` after the main XSLT stylesheet from `Runestone2PreTeXt`.
+  - `post-1.xsl` and `post-2.xsl`: two XSLT stylesheets that are run by the `Makefile` after the main XSLT stylesheet from `Runestone2PreTeXt`.

-  - hand-fixes/Unit8-2DArray/routeCipherA.ptx: This is one file that I just gave up and hand fix the generated ptx.
+  - `hand-fixes/Unit8-2DArray/routeCipherA.ptx`: This is one file that I just gave up and hand fix the generated ptx.
 The makefile will copy this file over the generated one so if the .rst source changes, the hand fixes will need to be redone.
 But the mechanism is general so any .ptx file that doesn't come out